 Nash and her students explored the farm using advanced geospatial technology as well as old-fashioned fieldwork.
 Their discoveries included a pair of underground wine cellars, several farmsteads, a road system, and multiple stone walls that marked the vineyard’s boundaries.

 Her team was also able to trace the outline of several fields.
 Even over a century later, Belmont’s grapes can be found growing in the wild.

 Potential explorers should be warned; this is not an easy hike and its remains are protected under law.
 The Park Service tore down the remaining buildings in the 1950s.
 Only stone walls, flattened land, a large pit, and the corner of a building are visible to the naked eye.

 While Belmont Vineyards is long gone, it left a legacy that was taken up by future generations.

 According to Shenandoah National Park Cultural Resource Program Manager Dr. Brinnen Carter, “I think Belmont showed you that Virginia can do industrial scale production of wine.”
 During its peak, Belmont produced the equivalent of 8,000 cases of wine a year.
 That number is even more impressive when Virgina’s population in 1880 was only 1/5th of what it is today.

-While vinifera grapes such as Cabernet Franc, Merlot and Chardonnay make up over 80% of today’s Virginia vineyards, hybrid varieties such as Vidal Blanc and Traminette are widely used, primarily to produce sweet wines.
-And Marcus Buck would be proud to know that Norton is thriving in Virginia today, with over 100 acres planted.
+While vinifera grapes such as Cabernet Franc, Merlot and Chardonnay make up over 80% of today’s Virginia vineyards, hybrid varieties such as Vidal Blanc and Traminette are widely used.
+Hybrids are increasingly seen as alternatives to more traditional varietals, primary due to their resistance to disease and weather.
+Marcus Buck would be proud to know that Norton is thriving in Virginia today, with over 100 acres planted.